Skip to content

 03

-Conflict surfaceWhen two Tier 1 sources disagree by > 5%, both are shown and the gap is noted.
-We do not silently average.
-Gaps > 40% downgrade the claim to NEEDS MORE EVIDENCE and block ship.
+Conflict surfaceWhen two Tier 1 sources disagree by more than 5%, we show both and explain the gap.
+Gaps above 40% drop the claim to NEEDS MORE EVIDENCE and block ship.

 04